jessamdp/aimathtutor/README.md

 ./mvnw package -Dnative -Dquarkus.native.container-build=true -Pproduction
 ```

-You can then execute your native executable with: `./target/midas-gui-1.0.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/aimathtutor-1.0.0-SNAPSHOT-runner`

 If you want to learn more about building native executables, please consult <https://quarkus.io/guides/maven-tooling>.

 ## 📖 Related Guides

 - Quarkus ([guide](https://quarkus.io/guides/)): The main framework for building Java applications with a focus on cloud-native and microservices architectures.
+- Vaadin Flow ([guide](https://vaadin.com/docs/latest/flow/integrations/quarkus)): Vaadin Flow is a unique framework that lets you build web apps without writing HTML or JavaScript
 - ArC ([guide](https://quarkus.io/guides/cdi-reference)): A dependency injection framework that is part of Quarkus, providing support for CDI (Contexts and Dependency Injection).
-- REST Client ([guide](https://quarkus.io/guides/rest-client)): A client for making RESTful calls to other services.
-- Vaadin Flow ([guide](https://vaadin.com/docs/latest/flow/integrations/quarkus)): Vaadin Flow is a unique framework that lets you build web apps without writing HTML or JavaScript
+- Datasource ([guide](https://quarkus.io/guides/datasource)): A Quarkus extension for connecting to databases using JDBC, JPA, Hibernate ORM, and more.
+- Hibernate ORM with Panache ([guide](https://quarkus.io/guides/hibernate-orm-panache)): A Quarkus extension that simplifies the use of Hibernate ORM with a focus on ease of use and productivity.
+- Hibernate Validator ([guide](https://quarkus.io/guides/hibernate-validator)): A Quarkus extension that integrates Hibernate Validator for bean validation, allowing you to validate your data models easily.